without inner change……

 – rev angel Kyodo williams

-The family.
 The "Baseballschlägerjahre" (the baseball bat years of 1990s East Germany).
-The neighbors.
-Who looked away when the Nazis struck.

-Body, experienced as a place where things inscribe themselves that were not invited.
+Body and Soul, experienced as a place where things inscribe themselves that were not invited.

 By the time I was twenty, I had accumulated quite some baggage.